-Logging: This indicates the logging operation of the ACE.
+Logging: Indicates the logging operation of the ACE.
 Possible values are:

-- Enabled: Frames matching the ACE are stored in the System Log. - Disabled: Frames matching the ACE are not logged. - Please note that the system log memory size and logging rate is limited.
+- Enabled: Frames matching the ACE are stored in the system log. - Disabled: Frames matching the ACE are not logged. - Please note that the system log memory size and logging rate is limited.

-Shutdown: This indicates the port shut down operation of the ACE.
+Shutdown: Indicates the port shut down operation of the ACE.
 Possible values are: